ignaciocalumarte/4-ways-of-approaching-a-3d-travelling-salesman-problem/README.md

 All options are clear at the top of the script.

-You can easily experiment with all the settings of the Genetic ALgorithm.
+You can easily experiment with all the settings of the Genetic Algorithm.

 Suggestions welcome!!!!